ikonst/vs-android/readme.txt

 Version History
 ===============

+Next version

+Highlights:
+  * New toolchain: clang-3.4
+  * New architecture: arm7v-a-hard
+  * New standard C++ libraries (STL): libc++-shared, libc++-static
+  * Include directories are now ordered so that the user may override the system headers
+  * Vastly improved Intellisense support

+Engineering notes:
+  * In previous versions, the same set of switches was passed to the internal Intellisense compiler and to the toolchain compiler (e.g. gcc).
+This worked in many cases (in particular thanks to the Intellisense compiler supporting the -I and -D switches in addition to /I and /D), but failed in others.
+In this version, Visual Studio is only given switches that affect Intellisense, while the GCC MsBuild task gets its configuration from a separate file.
+  As a side effect, you'd no longer see GCC switches in the Properties window.
+Instead, some compiler features were assigned __VA_FEATURE defines which hint about their availability to Intellisense.
+  * "Polyfill" headers are provided for Intellisense.
+They make an effort to simulate gcc/clang environment and, at the same time, to reduce the number of errors during Intellisense parsing.
+You may introduce additional hacks to the intellisense.h header.
+Additionally, the __INTELLISENSE__ define is useful as a last resort to provide an alternative code path for Intellisense parsing.

 v0.963 - 19th July 2014

-  * Fix for issue with the "Windows 64-bit" NDK.
-The "TRACKER : error TRK0002: Failed to execute command" error.
-  ** Thanks to Ilya Konstantinov for the fix.
+  * Fix for issue with the "Windows 64-bit" NDK ("TRACKER : error TRK0002: Failed to execute command").
+Thanks to Ilya Konstantinov for the fix.
   * Added warning message for using the new "(64-bit Target)" NDK.
   ** Confusingly there are 32-bit and 64-bit Windows flavors of the "(32-bit Target)" and "(64-bit Target)" NDKs.
   ** vs-android only supports the "(32-bit Target)" NDK currently.